About the course

 Adapted from Educational Leadership, Vol 67 (5), February 2010

 You need a high standard of personal organisation, a willingness to learn, a passion for your subject and, above all, a desire to work with young people to help them achieve their potential.

-Before trainee teachers start their training, they must have met the following academic condition:
+Before trainee teachers start their training, they must

 • been screened by the Disclosure and Barring Service to make sure they are not barred from working with children and vulnerable adults

 • been assessed as having the health and physical capacity to teach so that children and young people in their care would not be at risk of harm

 The Altius Alliance SCITT provides a school-led route which ‘ensures that trainees have the opportunity to hone their practical teaching skills in an intellectually rigorous context.
 Training balances conceptual understanding with the practical toolkit trainees need to teach in schools.’
 (Ofsted 2017)